lightbits/lightbits.github.io/euler/euler.markdown

 What people usually do at this point is to parametrize the rotation matrix in terms of something else - like Euler angles.

 <span style="color:#999;">
-&sup1; NERDY TANGENT.
-We could, but then we get a *constrained* optimization problem to ensure that `r11, r12, ...` are kept in the space of valid rotation matrices.
+&sup1; We could, but then we get a *constrained* optimization problem to ensure that `r11, r12, ...` are kept in the space of valid rotation matrices.
 We have tools to solve those, but for some reason I never see people do it for estimating rotations.
 Quaternions calls for constrained optimization, but I've only seen people treat it as unconstrained and normalize the quaternion after each update.
 </span>

 Using Euler angles